mallory/e2ee/draft-e2ee.md

 Formal definition of end-to-end encryption
 ==========================================

-An end-to-end-encryption service provides confidentiality, integrity, authenticity and forward secrecy between ends.
+An end-to-end-encryption system provides confidentiality, integrity, authenticity and forward secrecy between ends.

-In the context of messaging, confidentiality implies that a system that uses "end-to-end [...] encryption would conceal communications between one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application." {{dkg}} Confidentiality is broken if content can be decrypted at any intermediate point.
+Confidentiality implies that a system that uses "end-to-end [...] encryption would conceal communications between one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application." {{dkg}} Thus confidentiality is broken if content can be decrypted at any intermediate point.

-As for integrity and authenticity, permission of data manipulation or creation of pseudo-identities for third parties to allow access under the user's identity also violate end-to-end encryption.
-In other words, the application functions only for the end user and does not perform functions for any other entity coverly, nor overtly, say even if that entity claims to have obtained the consent of the end user.
+Integrity and authenticity requires that the application functions only for the end user and does not perform functions for any other entity coverly, nor overtly, say even if that entity claims to have obtained the consent of the end user.
 Thus, end point authenticity must be established as (sub-)identities of the end user, and end-to-end integrity must also be maintained by the system.
 There is considerable system design flexibility available in the mechanisms for authentication and integrity, specifically data authentication, that still meet this requirement.
+Thus integrity and authenticity, and by extention E2EE, are broken if data is manipulated or pseudo-identities created for third party access.

 End-to-end encryption implementations
 =====================================

-When looking at implementations of end-to-end encryption from a design perspective, the first consideration is the list of fundamental features that distinguish an end-to-end encrypted system from one that does not employ end-to-end encryption.
-Secondly, one must consider the development goals for improving the features of end-to-end encryption, in other words, the challenges defined by the designers, developers and implementers of end-to-end encryption.
+Below are fundamental properties that distinguish an end-to-end encrypted system from one that does not employ end-to-end encryption as well as the development challenges for improving the features of end-to-end encryption.

-The features and challenges listed below are framed comprehensively rather than from the perspective of their design, development, implementation or use.

 Properties
 ----------